kryptokrona/kryptokrona-docs/docs/developer/api/Daemon-JSON-RPC-API.md

 `http://localhost:11898/json_rpc`

-To make a JSON RPC request to your Daemon RPC you should use a POST request that looks like this:
+To make a JSON RPC request to your Daemon RPC you should use a GET request that looks like this:

 `http://<service address>:<service port>/json_rpc`